Special Rate Variation

 During community consultation in October and November last year, you provided feedback on the proposed SRV and were quite clear in acknowledging that something needs to be done.
 Over 75% of people completing the survey at that time supported a SRV at the proposed level or slightly lower, demonstrating a good understanding of our current situation.
 Review the report that was presented to Council in November, along with the Community Engagement Strategy here(PDF, 5MB) (Report 1: Special Rate Variation Application to IPART).
 And you can review the results of the survey here(PDF, 26MB).

 Want to know more?

-An application for the proposed SRV will be made based on the information distributed in October/November 2016.
+Pending a resolution of Council, an application for the proposed SRV will be made based on the information distributed in October/November 2016.
 To find out more about the condition of our roads, the proposed SRV, and how the funds would be used to improve the MidCoast region click through and review the Survey Brochure(PDF, 2MB).